- Aluminum Welding Tips - Aluminum Welding Techniques & FAQ

 5. How much preheat should I use when welding aluminum?

+Because of aluminum's low melting point -- 1200°F compared to 2600°F to 2700°F for steel, many operators think they only need light-duty equipment to weld the aluminum.
+But, the thermal conductivity of aluminum is five times that of steel, which means that the heat dissipates very quickly.
+Therefore, welding currents and voltages for welding aluminum are higher than they are for steel, so operators actually need heavier-duty equipment for aluminum.
 Many inexperienced aluminum welders use preheat as a crutch.
 Since equipment for welding aluminum needs to operate at higher capacities, many feel that preheat helps eliminate equipment limitations, but this is not the case.
-Aluminum has a low melting point -- 1200°F compared to 2600°F to 2700°F for steel.
-Because of this low melting point, many operators think they only need light-duty equipment to weld the aluminum.
-But, the thermal conductivity of aluminum is five times that of steel, which means that the heat dissipates very quickly.
-Therefore, welding currents and voltages for welding aluminum are higher than they are for steel, so operators actually need heavier-duty equipment for aluminum.

 6. What is the proper stress-relieving practice for aluminum welds?

-When welding, the operator sets up residual stresses around the vicinity of the weld because the molten material shrinks as it solidifies.
-Further, when the operator takes this welded structure and begins to remove material by machining, it tends to distort and create dimensional instability.
-To avoid this in steel, operators perform stress-relieving by heating the material hot enough to allow the aluminum atoms to move around.
+Post-weld stress relief is not recommended for aluminum.
+When welding, residual stresses are created around the vicinity of the weld because the molten material shrinks as it solidifies.
+Further, when you remove material by machining it tends to distort and create dimensional instability.
+To avoid this in steel, operators perform stress-relieving by heating the material hot enough to allow the atoms to move around.